 If you are currently managing a program that you would like to see grow, consider partnering with a local nonprofit or church.
 If you share a common vision, it might make more sense to collaborate and build a program within an existing nonprofit than to create a new organization.

 This is just food for thought for those of you who are wondering if you are ready to become a founder of a new nonprofit organization.
-If you have any questions about this topic, be sure to reach out to us on Funding for Good’s Facebook page.
+Here are some related articles and videos:

 Keep growing for good!